 The Faces

 The most arresting piece is "Vicissitudes" — a ring of children holding hands, their feet planted on the seafloor, their faces turned slightly upward.
 Some of the original features are still visible through the coral overgrowth.
-Others have been completely transformed — human forms becoming reef forms, the distinction between art and nature dissolving.
+Others have been completely transformed — human forms becoming reef forms, the line between art and nature dissolving.

 The Desk

-The Emotional Part
+The Part You Don't Expect

 These are portraits of real people.
 Living people, most of them still on the island.
-And the sea is gradually, inevitably, turning their likenesses into something else.
+And the sea is gradually, inevitably turning their likenesses into something else.
 The human forms are becoming reef.
 The boundaries dissolving.
-In another fifty years, the original sculptures will be unrecognizable — entirely consumed by coral and sponge and the accumulation of marine life.
+In another fifty years, the original sculptures will be unrecognizable — entirely consumed by coral and sponge and the steady accumulation of marine life.

 Practicalities

-Lest this get too philosophical, here are the facts:
+Before it gets too philosophical, here are the facts:

 Snorkel trips from Grand Anse: US$40-50, 2-3 hours including boat ride